Mus90/dar_cape_medical/DEPLOYMENT.md

 **Deployment completed successfully! 🎉**

-Your Dar Cape Tourism website is now ready to welcome visitors from around the world.
+Your Dar Cape   website is now ready to welcome visitors from around the world.